privatenumber/hirok.io/src/pages/posts/github-tree-structure/index.md

 ### Scoped Git configurations

-As a developer working on personal and work-related projects, you might need to switch between different Git configurations or profiles.
-To accomplish this, you can add toggling logic in your top-level `~/.gitconfig` file.
+If you're a dev with both personal and work projects in the same environment, you may want to commit using your work email address for repos in the work's GitHub org.

+With this setup, you can configure this seamlessly in your top-level `~/.gitconfig` by toggling the appropriate Git profile based on which directory you're in.

 Here's an example of how to set up two different profiles based on the org: